andrese52/epp_workshop_web/content/morning/unix_essentials.md

 uORF|Verified
 ```

+`sed 1,8d` deletes the first eight lines.

 `sort` and `uniq` must be used together and in this order to get unique features.

 Repeat the pipe and redirect output.
-Remember to use your up-arrow key!

 ```bash
 $ cat output_A_nidulans_filtered_features.txt | sed '1,8d' output_A_nidulans_filtered_features.txt | cut -f 2 | sort | uniq > output_A_nidulans_filtered_annotations.txt
 ```

-### Challenge
+### Challenge!!

 1. How many times `ORF|Uncharacterized` appears on the 2nd column?
-2. How many times `pseudogene` appears appears on the 2nd column?
+2. How many times `pseudogene` appears on the 2nd column?
 3. Does the 1st column list each gene name (those named 'AN###') only once?
 4. Which word appears 199 times on the 2nd column?

+### Dip your toes on some advanced stuff...

 + Wildcard